 You can use this vitamin in your rejuvenating creams due to its antioxidant effect and anti-inflammatory properties; hence it’s good for acneous skins.

-It’s best to use the stable forms of this vitamin as L- Ascorbic acid becomes unstable once in contact with oxygen and water.
-Magnesium Ascorbyl Phosphate is much more stable and also water soluble.
-For stable oil soluble derivatives you can try Ascorbyl palmitate and Ascorbyl tetraisoplamitate.
+It’s best to use the stable forms of this Vitamin as L- Ascorbic acid becomes unstable once in contact with oxygen and water.
+Sodium Ascorbyl Phosphate and Magnesium Ascorbyl Phosphate are much more stable and also water soluble.
+For stable oil soluble derivatives you can try Ascorbyl Palmitate and Ascorbyl Tetraisopalmitate.

 Vitamin E is known for its antioxidant properties so you can add this in all your daily skincare products.
 In oil-based products, this vitamin helps slow down the oxidation process.
 Vitamin E enhances the benefits of Vitamin C, too.